wolfSSL/wolfBoot/docs/Targets.md

 * Linux: `/usr/local/STMicroelectronics/STM32Cube/STM32CubeProgrammer/bin/STM32_Programmer_CLI`
 * Mac OS/X: `/Applications/STMicroelectronics/STM32Cube/STM32CubeProgrammer/STM32CubeProgrammer.app/Contents/MacOs/bin/STM32_Programmer_CLI`

-### Scenario 2: Trustzone Disabled
+### Scenario 2: Trustzone Enabled, wolfCrypt as secure engine for NS applications

+This is similar to Scenario 1, but also includes wolfCrypt in secure mode, and that can be accessed via PKCS11 interface by non-secure applications.

+This option can be enabled with the `WOLFCRYPT_TZ=1` and `WOLFCRYPT_TZ_PKCS11=1` options in your configuration.
+This enables a PKCS11 accessible from NS domain via non-secure callables (NSC).

+The example configuration for this scenario is available in [/config/examples/stm32l5-wolfcrypt-tz.config](/config/examples/stm32l5-wolfcrypt-tz.config).

+For more information, see [/docs/STM32-TZ.md](/docs/STM32-TZ.md).

+### Scenario 3: Trustzone Disabled, using DUAL BANK

 #### Example Description

-The implementation shows how to use STM32L5xx in DUAL_BANK mode, with TrustZone disabled.
+The implementation shows how to use STM32L5xx in DUAL BANK mode, with TrustZone disabled.
 The DUAL_BANK option is only available on this target when TrustZone is disabled (TZEN = 0).

 The flash memory is segmented into two different banks: